-Western media coverage of female genital surgeries in Africa called 'hyperbolic' and 'one sided'November 13th, 2012 in Health /
+Western media coverage of female genital surgeries in Africa called 'hyperbolic' and 'one sided'November 13, 2012 in Medicine & Health / Health

 Despite widespread condemnation of female genital surgeries as a form of mutilation and a violation of human rights, an international advisory group argues that the practice is poorly understood and unfairly characterized.
 In a public policy statement in the Hastings Center Report, the Public Policy Advisory Network on Female Genital Surgeries in Africa, a group that includes doctors, anthropologists, legal scholars, and feminists, argues that media coverage of the practice is hyperbolic and one sided, "painting the now familiar portrait of African female genital surgeries as savage, horrifying, harmful, misogynist, abusive, and socially unjust."